KernFerm/War-Card-Game/README.md

 **How to use:**
 - Run scripts as usual (e.g., `python war.py`).
 - Do not delete or move the `pyarmor_runtime_007668` folder.
-- If you re-obfuscate, update the runtime folder as needed.

 | File                | Purpose                                                                 |